CAMPUS PARKING

 • It is unlawful to fail to yield the right-of-way to pedestrians.

-PARKING ON DISTRICT PROPERTY
+PARKING ON YCCD PROPERTY

-The Governing Board may require students in attendance and employees of the District to pay a fee, in an amount not to exceed limits set forth in the California Education Code, and adopted by the Governing Board, for parking services.
+The Governing Board may require students and employees of the District to pay a fee, in an amount not to exceed limits set forth in the California Education Code, and adopted by the Governing Board, for parking services.
 The Governing Board may also require the payment of a fee, to be established by the Governing Board, for the use of parking services by persons other than students and employees.
 The Governing Board shall adopt a parking fee schedule and a violation bail schedule, which is found in attachment A of this procedure.
 The Governing Board shall revise and adopt any changes to the fee schedule and/or violation bail schedule as needed.

-PARKING PERMITS REQUIRED
+PARKING PERMIT REQUIRED

 Except as provided below, any vehicle parked on District parking facilities must be legally parked and properly displaying a valid parking permit.
 Parking in District general parking lots and “Staff Only” spaces is a privilege.
 The privilege can be revoked at any time for good cause, by order of the Chancellor.